In this section:

 Note that the pop-up window shows less options than the Breakpoints dialog box.
 To show hidden options, click More.

 Define the actions to be performed by IntelliJ IDEA on hitting breakpoint:

-To display the reaching of a breakpoint as a text message in the debugging console, select the
+To notify about the reaching of a breakpoint with a text message in the debugging console, select the

 Log message to console check check box.

 To evaluate an expression in the context of a breakpoint and display its value in the debugging console, check the option Log evaluated expression, and enter a valid expression in the option field.

 This feature lets you obtain information about your running application without having to suspend its execution.